aditya-524/DiabetesPredictor-SLP/README.md

 </picture>

 > [!NOTE]
-> This is part of the Assignment of COMP SCI 7318 - Deep Learning Fundamentals, University of adelaide, ~~which had the worst Teaching assistants imo :vomiting_face:~~.
+> This is part of the Assignment of COMP SCI 7318 - Deep Learning Fundamentals, University of adelaide.